phannoiershit/snakepy/README.md

 **Latest version:1.2**

+---

+*If you run the source code, make sure to have Python and Pygame (type pip install pygame in CMD if you have Python)*

-#  WARNING: SNAKE.EXE CANNOT READ CUSTOMSPEED.TXT , USE THE SOURCE CODE TO RUN
+##  WARNING: SNAKE.EXE CANNOT READ CUSTOMSPEED.TXT , USE THE SOURCE CODE TO RUN